Toddler sleep: what you need to know

 If your toddler shares a bedroom with a brother or sister, you might need to delay your other child’s bedtime by half an hour until your toddler is settled and asleep.
 If you’re firm and consistent, your toddler will quickly get the message that bedtime is for sleeping.

-It’s worth checking whether your child actually needs something when she calls out.
+Check whether your child actually needs something when she calls out.
 If your child has done a poo, change the nappy with the lights dim and no talking.
-If your child is scared of a monster under the bed, a quick check by you (with the light off) can confirm the room is monster-free.
+If your child is scared of a monster under the bed, quickly check (with the light off) to confirm the room is free of monsters.
 If your child is scared of the dark, think about using a night-light.

 A night terror is when your child suddenly gets very upset while sleeping deeply.
-Night terrors can be scary for you, but they don’t hurt or scare your child.
+Night terrors can be scary for you, but they don’t hurt your child, and he won’t remember them in the morning.

 Lack of sleep can cause night terrors in some children.
 If you think your child isn’t getting enough sleep, a positive bedtime routine might help.